burakssen/SortingVisualiser/README.md

 - Can shuffle the bars
 - Multiple sorting algorithms
 - Visual indication of the number of comparisons and swaps
+- Sorting algorithms runs on seperate threads from rendering.

 ## Installation